Code of Behaviour : St Patrick’s N.S. Glencullen

 Praise may be given by means of any one of the following:

 The nature of the behaviour and the age of the child will determine the nature of the strategies employed.
 The following stages will be used to show disapproval of inappropriate behaviour:

 Initially instances of misbehaviour will be dealt with by the class teacher.
-This will include children being advised about their behaviour and about how to improve.
-Teachers can use a problem solving approach in generating solutions & strategies with the pupil.
+This will include children being advised about their behaviour and about how to improve. (card system) Teachers can use a problem solving approach in generating solutions & strategies with the pupil.
 Discussion about behaviour and its consequences will form part of SPHE lessons at all class levels.
 Teachers will actively promote good behaviour and aim to “catch” repeated offenders at activities where they can give positive feedback, thus promoting better behaviour.

 However, where these strategies have failed and where misbehaviour is more serious or persistent it will be necessary to involve others including the Principal, parents/guardians and the Board of Management.
 The Principal and staff may also seek assistance from NEPS, SESS, HSE or other agencies.

 Misbehaviour falls into one of three categories – minor, serious or gross.
 Teachers and/or the Principal will make judgements based on a common sense approach having regard to the age or vulnerability of the child and the gravity and frequency of any misbehaviour as follows:

 Interrupting class work / Running in the school building / Littering around the school / Being discourteous or unmannerly / Not completing homework without good reason (to include a note from a parent/guardian) / Inappropriate behaviour or gestures / Name calling / Minor infringement of the school rules / Talking out of turn / Not wearing appropriate uniform